Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: GenAI -Based Intent-driven Network Management Schemes

-The key limitations of the \gls{LLM}-based \gls{IDN} management schemes that we discussed in this section can be described as follows: \textit{\gls{LLM} hallucination and interpretability challenges}, which can result in inaccurate or overly generalized outputs; \textit{absence of a real-time feedback mechanism}, making it difficult to correct errors in network policies after deployment; and \textit{deployment challenges}, particularly due to memory constraints and high computational requirements.
-To address these issues, we recommend some possible solutions from the \gls{GenAI} perspective.
+The key limitations of the \gls{GenAI}-based \gls{IDN} management schemes discussed so far in this section can be described as follows: \gls{LLM} hallucination and interpretability challenges, which can result in inaccurate or overly generalized outputs; absence of a real-time feedback mechanism, making it difficult to correct errors in network policies after deployment; and deployment challenges, particularly due to memory constraints and high computational requirements.
+To address these issues, we recommend some possible measures as open research directions.

-$\bullet$~\textit{\gls{RAG} and separate intent refinement/ validation scheme:} We can use network-specific databases and retrieval models to ensure \glspl{LLM} only generate responses based on verified knowledge to reduce hallucination.
-Furthermore, a multi-step intent refinement process can be introduced where a second model (e.g., a smaller \gls{LLM} or rule-based checker) cross-checks intent translations before execution.
+$\bullet$~\gls{RAG}: We can use network-specific databases and retrieval models to ensure \glspl{LLM} only generate responses based on verified knowledge to reduce hallucination.
+Particularly, there has not been any work in the \gls{IDN} literature that has explored Agentic RAG (using LLM agent to choose between databases).

-$\bullet$~\textit{\gls{RLHF}:} Since re-training is not always an option due to computational resource scarcity, \gls{RLHF} can be a powerful technique for improving \gls{LLM}-based \gls{IDN} management to address the issue of real-time adaptation and feedback loops.
+$\bullet$~\gls{RLHF}: Since re-training is not always an option due to computational resource scarcity, \gls{RLHF} can be a powerful technique for improving \gls{LLM}-based \gls{IDN} management to address the issue of real-time adaptation and feedback loops.
 We can define a reward function based on network \glspl{KPI} (e.g., latency, throughput, energy efficiency).
 Then, a feedback loop can be implemented where operators and simulated environments score the \gls{LLM}’s intent outputs.
-Lastly, RL algorithms can be used to refine \gls{LLM}-generated responses.
+Lastly, \gls{RL} algorithms can be used to refine \gls{LLM}-generated responses.

-$\bullet$~\textit{\gls{LLM} quantization and compression:} Computation overhead caused by \gls{LLM} deployments can be handled by implementing 4-bit quantization techniques (\gls{QLoRA}, \gls{GPTQ}) to reduce \gls{LLM} model size while maintaining high accuracy.
+$\bullet$~\gls{LLM} quantization and compression: Computation overhead caused by \gls{LLM} deployments can be handled by implementing 4-bit quantization techniques (\gls{QLoRA}, \gls{GPTQ}) to reduce \gls{LLM} model size while maintaining high accuracy.

+$\bullet$~Mamba models: Mamba models can be incorporated for reduced memory overhead and faster inference instead of the transformers in the \gls{IDN} management pipeline.